Seeed-Studio/Seeed_Arduino_CAN/README.md

-# can-ascii
+# arduino-canbus-monitor

-CAN BUS monitoring tool based on Arduino with Seeduino/ElecFreaks CAN BUS shield based on MCP2515.
+CAN BUS monitoring software based on Arduino with Seeduino/ElecFreaks CAN BUS shield based on MCP2515.
 Implements CAN ASCII/SLCAN protocol compatible with Lawicel CAN232/CANUSB.
-I might recommend CANHacker tool to use with this software.
+I might recommend CANHacker tool (by fuchs, www.canhack.de) to sniff and visualize data on the bus.

 Copyright (C) 2015 Anton Viktorov <latonita@yandex.ru>